Sam-songs/RTS-SLAM/README.md

 ```

 ### Contact
+- Dynamic object removal tests can be performed based on the example pcd file in the data folder, using the software we have reserved in the Pcd2Google-map repository.
+We will publish more detailed source code after acceptance of the paper and acceptance of the project.
-If you have any questions, please let me know:
+- If you have any questions, please let me know:
 - Shuang Song {songs@stu.xmu.edu.cn}

 ## 6.Acknowledgments